[HISTORY: Adopted by the Council of the City of Pawtucket as indicated in article histories. Amendments noted where applicable.]

 If the landlord fails to comply with this article, rent for the dwelling abates until designation of an agent is made, and the landlord shall be subject to a fine of up to $500 per violation payable to the City of Pawtucket.

-Failure of a property owner, as defined herein, to provide and render the information as described herein shall constitute prima facie evidence of a misdemeanor which shall be answerable and heard in the Police Court of the City of Pawtucket.
+Failure of a property owner, as defined herein, to provide and render the information as described herein shall constitute prima facie evidence of a violation which shall be answerable and heard in the Police Court of the City of Pawtucket.
 The first offense shall carry a maximum fine of $100.
 Subsequent offenses shall carry a maximum fine of $500.

 Failure to pay said fine(s) within 30 days of the citation will result in a lien being placed on the property.